microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

-The main vcpkg registry at [Microsoft/vcpkg](<https://github.com/Microsoft/vcpkg>) is tested by the vcpkg team using Continuous Integration (CI) with Azure DevOps.
+The main vcpkg registry at [Microsoft/vcpkg](<https://github.com/Microsoft/vcpkg>) is tested by the vcpkg team using continuous integration (CI) with Azure DevOps.
 This ensures that adding new packages or updating existing ones does not break consumers.

 In this article, we show you how to set up a CI environment to test the vcpkg